Main-Proxy/main_proxy/README.md

 <!-- MDOC !-->

-## How does MasterProxy work?
+## How does MainProxy work?

-1. We start a Cowboy server with a single dispatch handler: `MasterProxy.Cowboy2Handler`.
+1. We start a Cowboy server with a single dispatch handler: `MainProxy.Cowboy2Handler`.
 2. The handler checks the verb, host and path of the request, and compares them to the supplied configuration to determine where to route the request.
-3. If the backend that matched is a `phoenix_endpoint`, MasterProxy delegates to the `Phoenix.Endpoint.Cowboy2Handler` with your app's Endpoint.
+3. If the backend that matched is a `phoenix_endpoint`, MainProxy delegates to the `Phoenix.Endpoint.Cowboy2Handler` with your app's Endpoint.
-4. If the backend that matched is a `plug`, MasterProxy calls the plug as normal.
+4. If the backend that matched is a `plug`, MainProxy calls the plug as normal.
 5. If no backend is matched, a text response with a status code of 404 is returned.

 ## Development